 There are many skills that you develop as a musician here at the Concord Conservatory of Music, and it’s our objective to make sure that we provide you with the tools you will need to be successful.
 As part of your Musician’s Toolbox, it is important to include the ability to listen and to expose you to a wide variety of music.

 Listening is an integral part of all musical activity and learning.
 As an active listener, you develop the ability to sing or play in tune; stay in time; blend sounds; cultivate your own ideas about music, and deepen your appreciation of songs.
 Being an active listener means all you are doing is listening, not doing another activity with the music playing.
 The latter is called passive listening.
 It’s all about exposing yourself to a wide variety of music and learning to be an active listener.

 How do you actively listen?
 First, listen to the song.
 Then go back and listen for the rhythm, the melody, what’s going on in the background, the harmony.
 What are the different instruments that are playing?
 Can you isolate what they are playing?
 What is the mood of the song?
 What key is the song written in?
 We’ll provide you with some questions to think about when you listen to our monthly playlist.

-Each month, we’ll be sending out an email alerting you to the new YouTube and Spotify playlist selected by CCM faculty member Stephen Marotto.
+Each month, we’ll be sending out an email alerting you to the new Spotify playlist selected by CCM faculty member Stephen Marotto.
 He will provide you with some background information on the song and a question to think about while you’re listening.
 The playlist may include songs from a selected topic or genre and have pieces better-suited for adults and our younger learners.

 We encourage you to keep a Listening Journal and explore a variety of music outside of your regular selections.
 One idea is to listen to variations of the song you are working on in your lesson.
 How is it different than the version you are learning?
 Your CCM instructor will also ask you about the Listening Project playlist and your selections.